- Gonorrhoea can be passed on during anal, vaginal and oral sex.

 Gonorrhoea can be easily treated with a single dose combination of antibiotics.

-Most guidelines recommend a single dose of ceftriaxone – given by injection – and a single dose of azithromycin given as a tablet as the first-line treatment.
-The British Association of Sexual Health and HIV (BASHH) and the US Centers for Disease Control and Prevention (CDC) recommend a single ceftriaxone injection when there is no known antibiotic resistance.
+Many guidelines recommend a single dose of ceftriaxone – given by injection – and a single dose of azithromycin given as a tablet as the first-line treatment.
+In contrast, both the British Association of Sexual Health and HIV (BASHH) and the US Centers for Disease Control and Prevention (CDC) recommend a single ceftriaxone injection when there is no known antibiotic resistance.

 Occasionally a second course of antibiotics is needed if your symptoms do not go away or you are found to have a strain of gonorrhoea resistant to those drugs.
 Some strains of gonorrhoea have substantial levels of resistance to a number of antibiotics, including penicillin, tetracyclines and ciprofloxacin.
 Advice is to avoid infection if possible, by following guidance on protected sex, testing and treatment.

 It is very important not to have any sort of anal, oral or vaginal sex during this period as you may be re-infected with gonorrhoea or pass the infection to your partners.